 - POS system: Square ranks No. 1 in our evaluation of the best POS system software because it is very easy to use, and, unlike many POS systems, lets you take credit card payments even if offline.
 (It processes them once you have a connection again.
 POS Nation also has this feature.)
 Its photo buttons make it easy to find items.
 It is also the most modern-looking interface of those we reviewed.

 - Inventory: For the best inventory tools, you should purchase Square for Retail.
-This plan offers cost of goods sold (COGS) reports and the ability to filter items by damage or theft, track items by dimensional units like feet or ounces, and automatically update inventory when an item is sold.
+This plan offers advanced analytics such as cost of goods sold (COGS) reports and the ability to filter items by damage or theft, track items by dimensional units like feet or ounces, and automatically update inventory when an item is sold.

-- Hardware: Square works on tablets or smartphones, but you can also purchase POS systems.
+- Hardware: Square works on tablets or smartphones, but you can also purchase mobile or countertop POS systems; financing is available.
 Handheld systems let your employees take payments anywhere in your nursery, while the mobile POS app lets your people collect payments on the job site.
 Square has incredible 4.8 out of 5 ratings on both Android and iOS.